fortruce/react-fullstack-skeleton/README.md

 This skeleton project is meant to scaffold a typical fullstack React application.
 The skeleton uses webpack and gulp to manage the build and provide a great development experience.
+The frontend stack is React, react-router, and Redux.
 All React changes are automatically hot reloaded using [react-hot-loader][1].
 Also, the backend server is automatically restarted upon any changes using [nodemon][2].